-As we'll illustrate at the bottom of this section, the median (middle) salary for all full-time male workers in the US exceeds the full-time median salary for women by 20%, and the difference for claims adjusters and insurance appraisers tops that, with the median salary for men 25% higher than the median salary for women.
-This chart shows you the salary range for most workers by gender.
+The median (middle) salary for all full-time male workers in the US exceeds the full-time median salary for women by 19%, and the difference for claims adjusters, examiners, and investigators tops that, with the median salary for men 22% higher than the median salary for women.

-Nationwide there are twenty careers for which men do not have a higher median (middle) salary than women.
-The chart below shows the salary inequity, the percentage by which the median men's salary is higher than the median women's salary, for most jobs.
-Claims adjusters and insurance appraisers have one of the higher percentage increases for men's salary, with the increase for the men's median salary over the women's median salary in this job even higher than that for 71% of other jobs.
+The chart below shows the salary inequity, the percentage by which the median men's salary is higher than the median women's salary for all but about 20 jobs in which women typically earn more than men.
+Claims adjusters, examiners, and investigators have one of the more significant inequity issues, with the increase in men's median salary over women's median salary even higher than that for 65% of other jobs.

-The representation of minority and foreign-born workers is quite different between careers, and the relative pay of those workers also varies significantly between careers.
-There is a higher percentage of minority claims adjusters and insurance appraisers than for 68% of other careers.
+Here we check out the diversity of origin in this career.
+There is a higher percentage of minority claims adjusters, examiners, and investigators than for 69% of other careers.
 While this career employs many minorities, it employs a relatively small number of foreign-born people.

 For some careers, there is a pay disparity depending on race or origin, though this is not prevalent.
 We calculate standard errors for all of our calculations, and when the error is high we do not show results.
 Therefore, for some jobs will have omitted race/origin categories.